-The Federal Wildland Fire Management Policy and Program Review (USDA/USDI, 1995) states fire is a critical natural process and must be reintroduced into the ecosystem on a landscape scale.
-In many areas, this should occur at a higher frequency (shorter return interval) than has been the case over the past 50 or more years.
-Wildland fire evaluations and management decisions are based upon approved fire management and activity level plans that are or will be tiered to RMPs.
-Policy emphasizes that for all natural (i.e., lightning-caused) ignitions, the manager should be able to choose from the full spectrum of management actions from prompt and full suppression to allowing a wildland fire to burn freely and function in its natural ecological role.
+The Federal Wildland Fire Management Policy and Program Review (USDA/USDI, 1995) states fire is a critical natural process and it must be reintroduced into the ecosystem on a landscape scale.
+In many areas, this should occur at higher frequency (shorter return interval) than has been the case over the past 50 or more years.
+Wildland fire evaluations and management decisions are based upon approved fire management and activity level plans tiered to RMPs.
+Policy emphasizes that for all natural (i.e., lightning-caused) ignitions, the manager should be able to choose from the full spectrum of management actions, from prompt and full suppression to allowing a wildland fire to burn freely and function in its natural ecological role.
 Wildland fire management strategies and suppression activities should minimize damage to long-term ecosystem function and emphasize protection, restoration, or maintenance of key habitat types.

-A Fire Management Plan (FMP) has been developed for the Burns District, including the AMU.
+A Fire Management Plan (FMP) has been developed for Burns District, including the CMPA.
 The WUI areas are identified in the FMP.
-Fire suppression actions within the AMU will follow current agency policy.
-Firefighter and public safety are the priority in all fire management actions.
-All naturally-ignited wildland fires will be evaluated to determine whether they are appropriate for wildland fire use to achieve resource benefits.
-Fire suppression actions, including the use of heavy equipment and aerially delivered retardant, will follow current agency policies and procedures.
+Fire suppression actions within the CMPA will follow current agency policy.
+Firefighter and public safety are priority in all fire management actions.
+All naturally-ignited wildland fires will be evaluated to determine if appropriate for wildland fire use to achieve resource benefits.
+Fire suppression actions, including use of heavy equipment and aerially delivered retardant, will follow current agency policies and procedures.

 If wildland fires are to be suppressed, appropriate management actions will be utilized.
-An FMP has been developed for the Burns District, including the AMU.
+An FMP has been developed for Burns District, including the CMPA.